The Giving Voice to Mothers Study

 Indigenous women were the most likely to report experiencing at least one form of mistreatment by health-care providers, closely followed by Hispanic/Latinx and Black women.

-This article is based on the upcoming Giving Voice to Mothers Report.
+This article is based on the Giving Voice to Mothers Report.
 To learn more or be kept up-to-date, please visit here.

 Download the Press Release